We treat our clients with the utmost respect and privacy

 We count on our patients and their family members to respect the rights of their fellow patients and families regarding confidentiality and we assure you that our staff is committed to maintaining your confidentiality as well.
 Our telephone, email and web-based communications are also designed with high levels of security.

 To protect your confidentiality, Aware Recovery Care staff will not confirm or deny the presence of any patient without the patient’s written consent.
 This applies to families as well.

 Confidentiality & Patient Records

 Aware Recovery Care is a HIPAA compliant facility and follows federal and state regulations regarding confidentiality and the release of patient information, which may include psychiatric diagnosis, drug and alcohol abuse, and HIV/HBV status.
 It is our policy to disclose treatment information both verbally and in writing to referring clinicians whenever necessary to further the objectives of diagnosis and treatment.
 Speak with your therapist about any concerns you may have regarding your medical records.
-Please refer to the Notice of Privacy Practices for complete information on release of patient information.
+Please refer to the Notice of Privacy Practices for complete information on the release of patient information.

 Patient Records Requests

 All information contained in the Aware Recovery Care medical record is confidential and protected by Federal Law under the Health Insurance Portability and Accountability Act (HIPAA) and 42 CFR Part 2 for substance use disorders.

 An original properly completed HIPAA authorization is required prior to the release of any information (exceptions per HIPAA regulation).